Sorcerer

 Blizzard (Cold)

-When you cast a spell that deals cold damage, you can spend 1 mana and choose one creature you can see.
-If that creature fails its saving throw against your spell or is hit by your spell attack roll, it is also Chilled for a number of rounds equal to the spell’s level (minimum 1 round).
-This effect can stack with itself.
-A creature can make a Constitution saving throw against your spell save DC at the end of each of its turns, ending the Chilled condition early on a successful save.
+to inflict the Chilled condition on that creature for a number of rounds equal to the spell’s level (minimum 1 round).
+This effect can stack with intensity, and can be activated on multiple creatures at once, spending mana for each one.
+A creature can make a Constitution Saving Throw against your Spell Save DC at the end of each of its turns, ending the Chilled condition early on a successful save.

 Corrosion (Acid)

-When you cast a spell that deals acid damage, you can spend 1 mana and choose one creature you can see that is wearing armor or a shield.
-If that creature fails its saving throw against your spell or is hit by your spell attack roll, its Armor Class is reduced by 2 for a number of rounds equal to the spell's level (minimum 1 round) or until a creature uses its action to scrape or wash the acid off itself or another creature.
+creature you can see that is wearing armor or a shield.
+Its Armor Class is reduced by 2 for a number of rounds equal to the spell's level (minimum 1 round) or until a creature uses its Action to scrape or wash the acid off itself or another creature.
+This effect can be activated on multiple creatures at once.

 Hurricane (Lightning or Thunder)